 Above: Dwarf kale is a container gardener’s delight, providing the full kale taste and health experience packed into a small and sturdy leaf which is mature before its full-size cousins.
 A packet of 100 Siberian Kale seeds is $2.25 from Annie’s Heirloom Seeds.

 If you plant it in full sun, you might be lucky enough to be eating your crop well into the frosty weather–I have seen the plants withstand inches of snow and become sweeter in the process.

 Above: Rainbow chard may taste the same as regular chard, but its prettiness factor is so high that it can be included as a fall crop for aesthetic pleasure alone.
-A packet of 150 organic Rainbow Swiss Chard seeds is $2.98 from Sweet Garden Organics via Amazon.
+A packet of organic Rainbow Swiss Chard seeds is $2.59 from Mountain Valley Seed Company via Amazon.

 Chards and spinaches love cold nights and like kale and other cool greens can be harvested well after the first frost.

 Above: A 1-ounce packet of organic Green Arrow Shell Pea seeds is $2.95 from High Mowing Seeds.